What is routing

 1get "/books/the-fountainhead" => "books#the_fountainhead"

-We have thousands of books so this strategy will not scale.
-We can't keep making an entry in the routes file for each book.
-What we want is a way to tell Routes that the name of the book will change dynamically.
+If we have thousands of books, or if the books are dynamically added, this strategy will not scale.
+We can't manually keep making an entry in the routes file for each book.

 In the above case when user visits